aaronott/aaronott.github.com/_posts/2013-02-11-clean-up-drupal-users.md

 ---
 {% include JB/setup %}

-Many times when deploying a Drupal site from your development or staging environment to the production, there is the desire to clean things up in order to boost security.
+Many times when deploying a Drupal site from your development or staging environment to the production environment, there is the desire to clean things up in order to boost security.
 One thing that should not be forgotten is the users that are allowed to login to the site.
 If you have a deployment where everything happens on the development or staging server and is pushed to production, it would be a good idea to not allow any users to login directly to production.

 There are a couple ways to go about this, the first is by logging in as the admin user and manually blocking all users.
 This method is fine if there are